Breastfeeding Friendly Workplace Initiative

 There may be other challenges that come up along the way as your and baby needs change.

-If you feel that you need more information or simply want to talk through any issues please make contact with Rachel at the Canterbury Breastfeeding Advocacy Service.
+If you feel that you need more information or simply want to talk through any issues please make contact with Kelly at the Canterbury Breastfeeding Advocacy Service.

 New Zealand Legislation that supports breastfeeding and working